-The Company interacts with healthcare professionals (HCPs) on a regular basis.
+The Company interacts with healthcare professionals ("HCPs") on a regular basis.
 All interactions with HCPs are intended to benefit patients and to enhance the practice of medicine.
 This can include advancing medical research, enhancing medical knowledge, or gathering necessary feedback about the Company's products.
-The Company never provides gifts or entertainment to HCPs and it does not provide anything of value, to induce or reward favorable decisions about its products.
+The Company never provides gifts or entertainment to HCPs, and it does not provide anything of value, to induce or reward favorable decisions about its products.

 The Company occasionally contracts with HCPs to provide services to the Company, but only when the Company has a legitimate business need for the services.
-These contracts for service are never a disguised way of inducing the HCP to prescribe, purchase, or recommend the Company products or of rewarding them for doing so.
-Compensation for the HCP's services is always consistent with the fair market value of the services provided.
+These contracts for service are never a disguised way of inducing HCPs to prescribe, purchase, or recommend the Company's products or of rewarding them for doing so.
+Compensation for HCPs' services is always consistent with the fair market value of the services provided.

 The Company has developed policies pursuant to this Code to address these considerations consistent with applicable laws, regulations, and industry codes.
-Company Personnel who interact with HCPs, patients, or other potential referral sources must ensure that they are familiar with these policies.
-All of these policies are available in the Compliance Policies section of Namely and questions regarding them should be directed to the Compliance Department.
+Company Personnel who interact with HCPs, patients, or other potential referral sources must ensure that they are familiar with these policies and act in accordance with these policies.
+All of these policies are readily available to Company Personnel electronically and questions regarding them should be directed to the Compliance Department.